 Prompt Medical Help

-If you are suffering from any form of eye infection, it’s always a good idea to go to your ophthalmologist right away.
-He or she will be able to prescribe medication like antibiotic ointment or eye drops that will eradicate the bacteria.
-Seeking prompt medical help will treat the infection at the source and prevent the ducts of the meibomian glands from clogging up and causing the development of chalazion.
+If you are suffering from any form of eye infection, it’s always a good idea to go to your eye doctor (ophthalmologist) right away.
+He or she will be able to prescribe a chalazion medication like antibiotic ointment or eye drops that will eradicate the bacteria.
+Seeking prompt medical help will treat the infection at the source and prevent the ducts of the meibomian glands from clogging up — a reason why the chalazion keeps growing.

 When Chalazion Prevention Fails

 In the event that these chalazion prevention guidelines still don’t work and you are confronted with a meibomian cyst, go to your eye doctor right away.
 Aside from prescribing eye drops, he or she will most likely ask you to perform home care remedies like applying a warm compress and massaging the area around the chalazion.
-If it is still small, the chalazion will most likely disappear.
+If it is still small, the chalazion may go away on its own.